 - Distance X at the emitter and receiver are equal - Distance Y at the emitter and receiver are equal - Distance Z at the emitter and receiver are equal from parallel surfaces - Vertical face (the window) is level/plumb - Defined area is square.
-Check diagonal measurements if possible; see Vertical Installations, on the right.
+Check diagonal measurements if possible.
+See Vertical Installations.